barrysweeney/1-click-startup/README.md

 For more control over the database in development, a database graphical interface - **Adminer** - is accessible at <http://localhost:8080>

-To login we enter our server as "db", username as "root" and password as "p@ssw0rd1"
+To log in, we enter our server as "db", username as "root" and password as "p@ssw0rd1"

 ![](developer/guides-and-posts/summary/assets/adminer.png)